Affarsverken/iot-startkit/README.md

 ### The Things Network

 Before you can connect to the testbed you need to register your device on The Things Network (TTN).

+You start by creating an [application](https://www.thethingsnetwork.org/docs/applications/) on your account, this TTN application will be where you register your devices as well as handle [integrations](https://www.thethingsnetwork.org/docs/applications/integrations.html) with external services like a HTTP endpoint or even IFTTT.

 Go to https://console.thethingsnetwork.org/applications and add an application for your startkit.

 Then go into the newly created application and register your LoPy4 device.
 When filling out the registration, make sure that the _Device EUI_ field matches your LoRa4 module.
 A Device EUI is a unique identifier of a LoRa modem, similar to a MAC address of a network interface.